For the latest information about Kentucky State Parks and COVID-19.

 • CDC guidelines and social distancing should be practiced by guests.

-• Masks are strongly encouraged in public areas or while in campground stores/booths.
+• Masks are required in public areas or while in campground stores/booths.

-Beaches Open: Buckhorn Lake, Green River Lake, Kentucky Dam Village, Lake Malone, Nolin Lake, Pennyrile Forest.
+Beaches Open per normal operating season: Buckhorn Lake, Kentucky Dam Village, Lake Malone, Nolin Lake, Pennyrile Forest.

 Picnic shelter rentals are open for groups of up to 50 people.
 For shelter rental contracts, contact the park office or front desk, group sales office or campground office.
 Please confirm the park alcohol policy if applicable.

 State park golf courses are open.
 However, golf courses have taken precautions during the outbreak.
 Those steps include such things as limiting the number of guests in the golf shops at one time, removing bunker rakes and made modifications to the flagsticks to help eliminate the spreading of the virus.
-Beginning, Monday, June 15, two people are permitted to ride together in a cart if they live in the same household without a facial cloth covering.
+Two people are permitted to ride together in a cart if they live in the same household without a facial cloth covering.
 If two people who do NOT live in the same household are sharing a cart, a facial cloth covering should be worn.

-State park guests are encouraged to wear masks, practice social distancing, and follow the other CDC-recommended guidelines listed at KYcovid19.ky.gov.
-Facemasks are required in some locations (see July 10, 2020, entry above)
+• State park guests are required to wear masks, practice social distancing, and follow the other CDC-recommended guidelines listed at www.KYCovid19.ky.gov.

 We’ll keep you posted on other changes through this webpage.
 If you’re planning to visit a Kentucky State Park, we suggest you call in advance to check on hours and what’s open.